oliviernam/DevOps-Training-intermediate/cloud-aws/pipelining.md

 - An AWS account
 - A CloudOne Application Security Account

+## Good to Know

+It is **BAD** practice to store your AWS Access Key and Secret Access Key anywhere within an EC2 instance.
+You really should never ever do that!

+The **GOOD** way is to have an IAM role and attach it to the EC2 instance.
+IAM roles can come with a policy authorizing exactly what the EC2 instance should be able to do.
+EC2 instances can then use these profiles automatically without any additional configurations.

+*This is the best practice on AWS.*

+Basic steps:

+- IAM --> Create Role
+  - First, you need to choose the service that will use this role.
+In the case of an EC2 instance, this is obviously EC2
+  - Search for a fitting policy (e.g. AmazonS3ReadOnlyAccess)
+  - Name the role meaningful (e.g. EC2-S3ReadOnlyAccess)
+  - Use the default description or set your own (e.g. Allows EC2 to make calls to S3)
+- Attach the above created role to your EC2 instance

+An EC2 instance can only have one IAM role attached, but an IAM role can be attached to multiple instances, of course.
+The role enables the instance to make API calls within the given permissions on your behalf.

+If you want to create a policy manually, you can ease you life by the [AWS Policy Generator](https://awspolicygen.s3.amazonaws.com/policygen.html) here.
+Another online tool on this topic is the [IAM Policy Simulator](https://policysim.aws.amazon.com).

 **To run through the lab, you can choose to do it within a Cloud9 environment on AWS or using (the kind of experimental) `Multi Cloud Shell`.
 So either continue with the next chapter or jump to [Create a Workspace - Multi Cloud Shell](#create-a-workspace---multi-cloud-shell)**

 ## Create a Workspace - Cloud9